-Here's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars in interest: Make extra payments which go to your loan principal.
-Borrowers can do this in several ways.
-For many people,Perhaps the simplest way to organize this process is by making one additional payment per year.
-However, some folks will not be able to afford such a large additional payment, so splitting an extra payment into twelve additional monthly payments is a great option too.
-Another option is to pay half of your payment every two weeks.
-The result is you make one extra monthly payment every year.
-Each option produces different results, but each will significantly shorten the length of your mortgage and lower the total interest paid over the duration of the loan.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands in interest: Make additional payments that apply to the loan principal.
+Borrowers can accomplish this using a few different techniques.
+For many people,Perhaps the simplest way to keep track is by making one extra mortgage payment per year.
+But many people can't afford such an enormous extra expense, so splitting an extra payment into twelve additional monthly payments works as well.
+Another popular option is to pay half of your payment every two weeks.
+The result is you make one extra monthly payment in a year.
+Each option yields slightly different results, but each will significantly reduce the length of your mortgage and lower the total interest you will pay over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.